Music Lab and Library

 The Music Lab/Library provides effective academic and practical support for all PCC music students.
 Numerous resources and services aid student learning and skill development and increase student success.
-The Music Lab/Library is located in the V building on the eastern side of the campus.
-The Music Lab/Library consists of a main lab area in V-203, which houses the library and audio/visual equipment.
-V-206 is adjacent and has 14 practice rooms.
-There are six additional practice rooms in V-216
+The Music Lab/Library is located in the CA building on the eastern side of the campus.
+The Music Lab/Library consists of a main lab area in the basement, CA002, which houses the library and audio/visual equipment.
+There are 22 practice rooms, 2 combo practice rooms and one media study room.

 Full time personnel include:

 Part time Instructors: Joe Klice, Geoff Dunbar, Ray Yslas

 Part time Library Instructors: Frank Hoppe, Pam Richards

 Music Lab Technician (626) 585 7366